 What type of aerosols can you take through the TSA checkpoint

-Provided they are in containers no larger than 3.4 ounces (100m) then you can take aerosols containing most types of liquid through.
+Provided they are in containers no larger than 3.4 ounces (100m) and in a quart-sized plastic bag, then you can take aerosol toiletry products containing most types of liquid through.

 However, the following types are prohibited:

 - Self defense sprays including pepper spray, tear gas etc

 - Spray oils, including cooking spray, oils and starch

 - Bear spray

 - flat tire repair spray